asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/index.md

----
+!!! tip Developer Documentation

-**Tip: Developer Documentation** You can find some historical documents [on the wiki](/Asterisk-12-API-Improvements) about the development and architecture of ARI.
+    You can find some historical documents [on the wiki](/Asterisk-12-API-Improvements) about the development and architecture of ARI.

----
+[//]: # (end-tip)

 What is REST?